 In addition to his duties of coaching, Ochoa runs his own camps and clinics and has spent time as a guest instructor and clinician; working camps for a variety of colleges and universities throughout the nation.

-Alex Cuello enters his fourth year as an assistant coach with the Hawk Softball program.
+Alex Cuello enters his fifth year as an assistant coach with the Hawk Softball program.
 Coach Cuello spent his first 18 months as a softball volunteer before being promoted to full-time status.

 In the six years Cuello coached the Heat, the program recorded more than 200 wins, while qualifying for Nationals four times.
 During his tenure, the Heat recorded four "top 5" state finishes, winning a state title in 2007, as well as a runner-up finish in the Region 15 championships in 2006.
 In 2008, the Heat won a National Qualifier and placed 7th, 17th, and 25th in all three Western National Showings.